 - Do you communicate your IT security process with your staff so they know what to do, and why they do it?

 We published our first Cybersecurity Playbook in 2016 and revised it for 2019 and 2020.
 It’s a comprehensive overview of the state of security and has a roadmap to follow for your nonprofit.

-If you’re at the beginning of your journey to address the cybersecurity issues at your organization, then our NIST Security Survey is a great place to start.
+If you’re at the beginning of your journey to address the nonprofit cybersecurity issues at your organization, then our NIST Security Survey is a great place to start.
 Our NIST Security Survey is a web-based tool that allows you to proactively identify security risks across your organization.
 It provides a heatmap report that identifies the most critical areas to address in the NIST areas of Identify, Protect, Detect, Respond and Recover.

 Contact us for more information on using the NIST Security Survey at your nonprofit as part of a comprehensive cybersecurity planning project.